 Anyway, as I was browsing through the corn seeds online, I came across a picture that couldn’t be real.
 It seemed to be an ear of corn, but it looked like a rainbow!

 I was mesmerized, so I clicked on the link for more information.
-The corn was called Glass Gem, and it looked like a rainbow on a cob!
+The corn was called Glass Gem, also known as Rainbow Corn and it certainly did look like a rainbow on a cob!
 I had to try to grow it – I still didn’t really believe I could get corn like the ones pictured, but I had to try!
 I ordered a small packet of seeds.
 Oh boy, this is gonna be great!

 While I waited for my seeds, I did a little research on the corn.
 Turns out that Glass Gem corn is all OMG and no GMO!
 This is not the product of a mad scientist or rogue unicorn.
-Rather, it was developed over a number of years by a half-Cherokee farmer in Oklahoma named Carl “White Eagle” Barnes.
+Rather, it was developed over a number of years by a part-Cherokee farmer in Oklahoma named Carl Barnes.

-Carl wanted to reconnect with his roots and heritage, so he began seeking out older varieties of corn, like the ones his Native American ancestors would have grown.
-Sometimes, he’d get an abnormally colorful ear, and he’d select and replant the seeds from those ears.
+Carl “White Eagle” wanted to reconnect with his roots and heritage, so he began seeking out older corn varieties and native seeds, like the ones his Native American ancestors would have grown.
+When growing the ancient corn seed, sometimes he’d get an abnormally colorful ear.
+He would then select and replant the seeds from those ears.

 Over time, the corn became more and more colorful.
 He eventually gave some seeds to a a friend who planted them in New Mexico alongside more traditional varieties of corn, and this created even more colorful strains.